13 Pantry Staples That are Cheaper (and Tastier) to Make at Home

 - 1/2 cup canning salt

 All you have to do here is cut up the cucumbers to your liking (this recipe recommends quartered spears), boil the liquids and seasonings to dissolve the salt, then let the mixture cool.
-When it's cool, pour the liquid over the cucumber slices and seal in a glass jar.
+When it’s cool, pour the liquid over the cucumber slices and seal in a glass jar.
 Let it sit on the counter for three days, and occasionally shake or stir to keep the seasonings evenly distributed.
-After three days they should be done, and you can refrigerate 'em for up to a year if you (like me) like your pickles cold.
+After three days they should be done, and you can refrigerate your Claussen dill pickles for up to a year if you (like me) like your pickles cold.

-Rebecca wrote an article for us on making a week's worth of meals with one rotisserie chicken.
+Try Rebecca’s chicken stock recipe.
+She made a week’s worth of meals with one rotisserie chicken.
 When all the chicken was gone, she made enough slow-cooker chicken stock to last her until next year.
-Here's the recipe she used:
+Here’s the recipe she used:

 - 1 chicken carcass